 In order to port this code to pyQuil 2.0, we need change only one thing: the part referencing QVMConnection should be replaced by an equivalent part referencing a QuantumComputer connected to a QVM.
-Specifically, the following snippet can be changed to
+Specifically, the following snippet can be changed to and the references to qvm in the main body are changed to qc instead.
+Since the QuantumComputer object also exposes a run routine and pyQuil itself automatically rewrites 1.9-style MEASURE instructions into 2.0-style instructions, this is all we need to do.

+'''

-''' from pyquil.api import QVMConnection
+from pyquil.api import QVMConnection

 def setup_forest_objects():

 qvm = QVMConnection()

 return qvm

 '''

+'''

-''' from pyquil.api import get_qc
+from pyquil.api import get_qc

 def setup_forest_objects():

 qc = get_qc("9q-square-qvm")

 return qc

 '''